Esri/arcgis-maps-sdk-swift-toolkit/README.md

 * **[SearchView](https://developers.arcgis.com/swift/toolkit-api-reference/documentation/arcgistoolkit/searchview)** - Displays a search experience for geo views.
 * **[UtilityNetworkTrace](https://developers.arcgis.com/swift/toolkit-api-reference/documentation/arcgistoolkit/utilitynetworktrace)** - Runs traces on a web map published with a utility network and trace configurations.

+## View Modifiers

+In addition, the toolkit also contains various helpful view modifiers that enable you to jump-start your development.

 ## Requirements
 * ArcGIS Maps SDK for Swift
 * Xcode 14.1 (or newer)